The Terrible Dogfish: Disney version

-In the 1940 Walt Disney film Pinocchio, the Dogfish is named Monstro (which is Portuguese, Esperanto, and archaic Italian for "monster") and is portrayed as a gigantic, sadistic, terrible, aggressive, intelligent, vicious, man-eating sperm whale, in contrast with the "gentle giants of the sea" in real life, with massive jaws, both of which have sharp teeth, and a grooved underside like a rorqual.
-He is first mentioned by Jiminy Cricket in a message from the Blue Fairy about Geppetto, who, sailing to find Pinocchio, has been swallowed by the whale.
-They search for Monstro, but are frustrated upon mentioning his name to the sea creatures which causes them to flee in terror.
-After finally discovering Monstro sleeping, he suddenly awakens upon noticing a school of tuna swimming nearby and gives chase, eventually swallowing them and Pinocchio (except Jiminy) before closing his mouth and falling asleep again.
-Inside Monstro's belly, Pinocchio discovers and reunites with Geppetto before suggesting that they start a fire in order to make Monstro sneeze, the smoke of which wakes him up, prompting the whale to sneeze them out of his mouth.
-Unfortunately, this serves only to infuriate Monstro after drinking lots of water to put the fire out and he pursues the group, using surprise attacks in order to kill them, but fails.
-Eventually, when Pinocchio pulls Geppetto into a hole in a cliff, Monstro leaps into the air, aiming to reconsume the two, but ends up smashing against the rocks on impact.
-It is unknown what exactly happened to him, but due to smashing against the rocks, Monstro was apparently killed by the impact.
+In the 1940 Walt Disney film Pinocchio, the Dogfish is named Monstro (which is Portuguese, Esperanto, and archaic Italian for "monster") and is portrayed as an aggressive and man-eating sperm whale, in contrast with the "gentle giants of the sea" in real life, with massive jaws, both of which have sharp teeth, and a grooved underside like a rorqual, similar to the whale in the novel Moby-Dick.
+He is first mentioned by Jiminy Cricket in a message from the Blue Fairy about Geppetto, who, sailing to find Pinocchio on Pleasure Island, has been swallowed by him.
+They search for him, but are frustrated upon mentioning his name to the sea creatures, which causes them to flee in terror.
+After finally discovering him asleep, he suddenly awakens upon noticing a school of tuna swimming nearby and gives chase, eventually swallowing them and Pinocchio (but not Jiminy) before closing his mouth and falling asleep again.
+Inside his belly, Pinocchio discovers and reunites with Geppetto before suggesting that they start a fire in order to make Monstro sneeze them out, though Geppetto fears that this plan would make Monstro mad.
+The smoke wakes him up, prompting him to sneeze them out of his mouth.
+Unfortunately, just as Geppetto feared, this serves only to infuriate him after drinking lots of water to put the fire out, and he pursues them, using surprise attacks in attempts to kill them, but fails.
+Eventually, when Pinocchio pulls Geppetto into a hole in a cliff, Monstro leaps into the air, aiming to re-consume them, but ends up smashing against the cliff on impact.
+It is unknown what exactly happened to him afterwards, but it can be presumed that he was either killed by the impact, or survived and gave up his pursuit.

 Monstro was animated by Wolfgang Reitherman, the go-to man for action sequences among Disney's Nine Old Men.

-In Bonkers
+Bonkers

 Monstro makes a guest star appearance in a Bonkers comic story titled "Whale of a Tale", published in the December 1994 issue of Disney Adventures.
-In this story, he is a polite actor playing a role in Pinocchio, who has not found work in the movies since then; he is duped by a gang of crooks, posing as a movie company, into breaking into banks for them to rob, and upon finding out the truth, helps Bonkers catch the criminals.
+In this story, he is a polite actor who played a role in Pinocchio but has not found work in the movies since then; he is duped by a gang of crooks, posing as a movie company, into breaking into banks for them to rob, and, upon finding out the truth, helps Bonkers catch the criminals.

-In Fantasmic!
+Fantasmic!

 Monstro also plays a notable role in the Disneyland version of Fantasmic!, and also has a smaller role in the Dancing Bubbles scene in the Disney's Hollywood Studios version.